thomasneamtu/FOCUSthegame/README.md

 ![Work-In-Progress-Focus](https://github.com/user-attachments/assets/b897f221-754b-402a-b892-187c8e3f7533)

-A challenge I faced while making this was the activating of the fist collider so it would deal damage, when I started the combat was nice but if i just stood there it would knockout my enemies, going within the animations and keyframing the activation and deactivation of the hit collider, on both the player and the enemy was a tough task and very tedious yet the result is exactly what I was looking for.
+Some Difficulty I found while developing was within the difficulty, pace and engagement.
+Scripting triggers within the level to keep combat flow precise and consistent for the player as well as not overwhelming the player with a ton of foes.
+Another challenge was activating of the fist collider so it would deal damage, when I started the combat was nice but if i just stood there it would knockout my enemies, going within the animations and keyframing the activation and deactivation of the hit collider, on both the player and the enemy was a tough task and very tedious yet the result is exactly what I was looking for.

 I love ragdoll within video games and what they bring to the table, seeing a body go flying is hilarious yet gives your a bit of a power trip I think can be intoxicating while playing a game
 I really wanted this game to feel super flowy and rewarding and its somewhat of a tech demo for myself for a bit of combat.

-Enjoy my personal capstone project!
+Enjoy my personal capstone project from my Unity Game Development certificate.